CyberHusky/MPU6050_bluetooth_Arduino/README.md

 Press space button for start saving to "data.txt" file in your home directory.
 Press space button to stop saving.

 ## Authors
-Gordieiev Artem
+Gordieiev Artem.
 For donation or questions you could write me on email: gordieie.artem@gmail.com

 Code development with support of [Biocybernetic and aerocosmic medicine department](http://bikam.kiev.ua/) (National aviation university), Ukraine, Kiev.
 And don't forget about authors that made needed libraries: